 How Running Longer Helps Build Endurance

 If you are training for a long-distance race, you will need to focus on building your endurance by running for longer periods of time.
 This is because endurance is the ability to sustain a certain level of effort over an extended period of time.

 The best way to build endurance is to gradually increase the distance of your runs over time.
 For example, if you are currently able to run 3 miles without stopping, you can gradually increase the distance of your runs until you are able to comfortably run 5 or 6 miles.

 By slowly increasing the distance of your runs, you will give your body the time it needs to adapt and become more efficient at running long distances.
-Once you have built up your endurance, you will be better prepared to tackle a long-distance race.
+Once you have built up your endurance, you will be better prepared to tackle a long-distance running race.

-In the end, the best way to improve your running is to vary your training and do both fast and long runs.
+In the end, the best way to improve your running is to vary your training volume and do both fast and long runs.
 By doing this, you will build both speed and endurance, which will help you perform your best on race day.